 Walking back to our room we passed a group of children marching with instruments and flags, chanting and singing in several languages: We migrate together…

 But, in my defense, I think what I sensed, was a high level of fight-back in this small capital in this tiny country.
 When the EU signed that anti-immigrant pact, Brussels formed a broad coalition to protest.
 I think that is what made me feel hopeful here.
-Like when Marx was here 180 years ago.
-He found more political openness in Brussels than in Germany or England: what he and Fredrich Engels needed to write a pamphlet called The Communist Manifesto.
+When Marx was here 180 years ago, he found more political openness in Brussels than in Germany or England.
+It was the space he and Fredrich Engels needed to write their pamphlet, The Communist Manifesto.

 There is not freedom for all in Brussels or full justice for workers, but perhaps there is more room here, to gather, think, write, organize, dance, and fight.